Clicky

 Unboxing

 From the above images, you can take a look and see that there are very few things it comes with and Thermaltake is very clever in reducing the cost here to provide a good value for your money.
 So, I like this approach.
-There is a single bracket with two clips that are supposed to attach the fan on to the heatsink.
+There is a single bracket with two clips that are supposed to attach the fan to the heatsink.
 Four black screws and four white plastic screws are there in a small packet.
 Along with these, there is one manual and one Low Noise Cable.

 This is very basic and I haven’t seen any less than that with any other cooler till now.
 But it doesn’t mean that it is a CON or limitation.
 Lesser is best if it can serve the purpose for all.
-But when I opened the packet I was searching for the thermal paste tube only to find that there is a small pouch that contains the paste in a very limited quantity that can supposedly fulfil your requirement at 2 times max.
+But when I opened the packet I was searching for the thermal paste tube only to find that there is a small pouch that contains the paste in a very limited quantity that can supposedly fulfill your requirement at 2 times max.
 But I don’t think that it will serve you the second time.
 A horrible decision here.

-Taking a close look
+Taking a Closer Look

 Thermaltake Contac Silent 12 fan

-The heatsink uses an air pressure fan although the Thermaltake site mentions it as a good airflow fan but it’s more oriented towards air pressure than airflow as the blades are wider and the speed range is 500-1500RPM only which is too low when compared to a good airflow fan.
+The heatsink uses an air-pressure fan although the Thermaltake site mentions it as a good airflow fan but it’s more oriented towards air pressure than airflow as the blades are wider and the speed range is 500-1500RPM only which is too low when compared to a good airflow fan.

 The quality of this fan is not so good but it is adequate to cool down the heatsink.
 The screw holes will use the included clips to attach to the heatsink but this fan can only be used as a chassis fan.
 The cable is well protected just like the BioniX F120 Gaming Fan.